xan105/Mini-Launcher/README.md

 #### `Version(filename: string) {Major, Minor, Build, Revision: number}, error`

 Retrieves version information for the specified file.
 Binary only (exe/dll).

+#### `Glob(root: string, pattern: string, options?: { recursive?: false, absolute?: false }) []string, err`

+Returns the names of all files matching pattern.
+The pattern syntax is the same as in Go [path/filepath Match](https://pkg.go.dev/path/filepath#Match).
+With the addition that, to return only directories the pattern should end with `/`.

 ### 📦 Config